 During the academic year, the team spends hundreds of hours working with coaches preparing for competitions.
 Regular practice sessions are held three hours a day, four nights each week, and Saturday mornings and afternoons.
 Public defenders, state's attorneys, U.S. attorneys and civil trial lawyers donate their time, expertise, and experience to providing Loyola's top advocacy students with the best one-on-one training available.
 As a result, the graduates of this exceptional program are among the leading young trial lawyers in Chicago and in the country.

-In the last several years, the Corboy fellows have won six national championships, five regional championships, two Best Cross Exam awards, a Best Opening Statement Award, four Best Advocate Awards, and placed 2nd and 3rd (out of 320) in the oldest and most prestigious trial competition in the nation, the National Trial Competition in Texas.
+In the last several years, the Corboy fellows have won six national championships, five regional championships, three Best Cross Examination Awards, a Best Direct Examination Award, a Best Opening Statement Award, four Best Advocate Awards, and placed 2nd and 3rd (out of 320) in the oldest and most prestigious trial competition in the nation, the National Trial Competition in Texas.

 The head coach and program director is Amy Thompson, Assistant Public Defender with the Office of the Cook County Public Defender.